 Even with the best care and precautions Nishikigoi carry parasites, bacteria, fungus, and other illnesses.
 Your koi learn to coexist with local bacteria, but are susceptible to outsiders.
 Quarantining and introducing local fish and water slowly allows all fish to adapt at a safer pace.

 It’s not just about introducing something unhealthy to your current fish population either.
-Japanese koi fish tend to become extremely stressed and exhausted while in transport from the farm or breeder to the owner.
+Japanese Koi Fish bought online tend to become extremely stressed and exhausted while in transport from the farm or breeder to the owner.
 A new fish is even more susceptible to sickness, so the quarantine process gives them time to gets their immunity back up to be a healthy new family addition!

 Read this other blog to learn more about fish transportation and koi moving tips.